sammiili/OfficeDocs-SkypeForBusiness/Teams/see-a-list-of-phone-numbers-in-your-organization.md

 description: Learn how to see a list of all telephone numbers in your organization and all numbers that are assigned to users or unassigned.
 ---

-# See a list of telephone numbers
+# See a list of telephone numbers in your organization

-There are different types of telephone numbers that you can assign to users or voice applications like [Audio Conferencing](deploy-audio-conferencing-teams-landing-page.md) or [Call Queues](plan-auto-attendant-call-queue.md).
-For more information, see [Manage telephone numbers for your organization](/microsoftteams/manage-phone-numbers-landing-page).

-This article applies to Calling Plans, Operator Connect, and Teams Phone Mobile.
-For information about Direct Routing, see [Configure the telephone number and enable enterprise voice](direct-routing-enable-users.md#configure-the-phone-number-and-enable-enterprise-voice).

-## To see telephone numbers in your organization
+This article is for Teams admins who are managing telephone numbers for their organization's tenant.

+In Teams, the numbers that you've associated with your tenant are stored in Microsoft's telephone number management inventory, reserved only for your tenant's use.
+You can see these numbers at any time.

+You can see all telephone numbers that you've acquired through any and all Public Switched Telephone Network (PSTN) service providers connected to your tenant.
+This includes both numbers assigned to users and unassigned numbers that you've acquired and have reserved for use in your tenant.

+To have your unassigned Direct Routing telephone numbers included in this view, you must upload them to Microsoft's telephone number management inventory.
+See [Upload Direct Routing numbers to your tenant](direct-routing-enable-users.md#upload-direct-routing-numbers-to-your-tenant) for more information.

 To see the telephone numbers in your organization: